 Yes.
 Because you’ll be creating/activating an account with a carrier of your choice, you’ll need to provide certain information to that carrier.
 That information might include, but is not limited to, your name, address, email, and phone number.
 In addition, your carrier might also require a credit check in advance of activating your account.

 Can I switch from my current network carrier to a new carrier?

-Can I add my new Always Connected PC to my existing carrier plan?
+Can I add my new connected device to my existing carrier plan?

 Contact your current carrier for more details and plan options.

 If I bring my unlocked device to AT&T, do I need to change my data connection settings?

 To use data services on the AT&T network, you may need to program the data settings.
 If you are using an AT&T branded device, it already should be programmed with the correct settings.
 For a step-by-step guide to changing your data connection settings, please visit the programming non-AT&T devices article.